 Sue Gilmour began her career at Carleton as a summer student in the Housing Office in May 1988 while completing her Honours thesis in Psychology.
 She became a permanent employee in the Spring of 1989 in the Office of the Vice-President (Planning & Development).
 Today, as Enrolment Reporting Officer, her primary duties include enrolment reporting to the Ministry of Training, Colleges and Universities, Statistics Canada, Council of Ontario Universities and data provision for both OCGS Program Appraisals and the Undergraduate Integrative Review.

 Sue is Secretary to the Salary Adjustment Commission, whereby she acts as the liaison to both faculty members and the Commission itself for individual salary adjustment cases.

 Tyler Hall joined Carleton University in February 2008 from St. Clair College in Chatham, ON where he taught introductory chemistry courses.
 Tyler brings previous research skills as well as customer service skills with him.
 His current role at the OIRP involves coordinating and analyzing the some of the various surveys that Carleton University participates such as Canadian Undergraduate Survey Consortium and the Carleton University Staff/Student satisfaction surveys.
 Additionally, Tyler works to analyze faculty data and is responsible for Carleton’s respective reporting obligations, course availability and planning, University rankings, as well as analytic and program evaluation projects to support the university.
 Tyler is currently serving as the president of the Canadian University Survey Consortium (www.cusc-ccreu.ca)

-Tyler has a BSc in Chemistry from the University of Ottawa and is currently working towards his MBA at Carleton.
+Tyler has a BSc in Chemistry from the University of Ottawa and an MBA from Carleton.

 Nathasha Macdonald, Director, Strategic Analysis, Planning, and Accountability